sccn/sccn.github.io/tutorials/IV/IV.8_DIPFIT.md

 plugin manager).
-Model settings and coregistration with head model are the same for eLoreta as for dipole source localization. eLoreta source localization may be performed using menu item <font color=brown>File
-\>Locate component using eLoreta</font>.
+Model settings and coregistration with head model are the same for eLoreta as for dipole source localization. eLoreta source localization may be performed using menu item <font color=brown>File →Locate component using eLoreta</font>.
 Result for a component is shown below. eLoreta like other Dipfit function rely on Fieldtrip functions.
 Refer to function ft_sourceanalysis for more information on eLoreta source localization.